mist475/LotrModConverter_Public/README.md

 - Debug Messages, set this to 0 to disable, to 1 for basic debug (default).
 2 for full debug messages, only use this one when reporting a crash
 - Cache debug Messages, toggles if identical messages will be printed (default: true)
 - Recursion Depth, sets the amount of stacked items you can have (only effects server owners with annoying players) (default: 7)
-- Creative Mode Spawn, toggles if players spawn in creative after converting to prevent dying (default: true, when blocks are also working the dfault will become false)
+- Creative Mode Spawn, toggles if players spawn in creative after converting to prevent dying (default: true, when blocks are also working the default will become false)
 - If you want to add support for items from other mods, simply add them to the items disctionary in the JSON file

 Crashes/Erros:
 - In case you get a crash while running the Convert, please se Debug Messages to 2, run the converter again and ask for help on the #help channel on my discord server (https://discord.gg/rppMgSHaTe)
-- In case you find an a different issue (specific items not getting deleted, some settings not working) or you have questions feel free to ask them on my discord server
+- In case you find an a different issue (specific items getting deleted, some settings not working) or you have questions feel free to ask them on my discord server

 Some Pictures: